Federal Way Link Extension

 Strengthening system services for a rapidly expanding transit network.

 MCS provided engineering and commissioning services for the Communications Subsystems across three stations, three garages, and two ancillary buildings.
-In addition to these facilities, MCS also delivered the Communications Subsystems for Traction Power Substations, provided by our partner MEC, Signal Bungalows, provided by MRS, as well as Emergency Access Points and Trackway Intrusion Detection equipment along the wayside.
+The scope also included Traction Power Substations, provided by partner MEC, Signal Bungalows, provided by MRS, as well as Emergency Access Points and Trackway Intrusion Detection equipment along the wayside.

-A key distinction of this project, compared to previous Sound Transit projects MCS has worked on, was that all communications racks and cabinets for the provided subsystems were built and wired in Denver.
+A key feature of this project was that all communications racks and cabinets were built and wired in Denver, ensuring high-quality fabrication and standardization across all subsystems.

 Seattle, WA